 What exactly does HIPAA mean for you, the hospital patient?

 It means just a little extra paperwork, for starters.
 The law requires us to give you our Notice of Privacy Practices when you register for any service of Community Hospital.
-The notice describes how the hospital uses and discloses your medical information, such as for treatment and to obtain payment for your care.
 You'll also be asked to sign a form indicating that you received the material.
 You aren't required to read or sign any of it, but we're required to give it to you.

 You may find that it's difficult for friends and family members to get detailed information about you when you're a patient.
 Even if you've said it's OK for us to tell people you're here, the only information we are allowed to give is your room location and a one-word description of your condition (good, fair, serious, or critical).